usnistgov/xslt3-functions/directory-manifest/readme.md

 Morgana is an implementation of XProc 3.0.

-Install the application, adjust paths or scripts, and run the `make-markdown-manifest3.xpl` pipeline.
+Install the application, adjust paths or scripts, and run the `make-markdown-manifest3.xproc` pipeline.

 We had to add a copy of SaxonHE to the classpath so the application could find it.
 This is a known bug and you may not encounter it.

 ## Architecture

-The XProc pipeline `directory-manifest.xpl` executes three steps:
+The XProc pipeline `directory-manifest.xproc` executes three steps:

 - Polls the provided directory path for file contents to produce a file name list
 - Processes this poll through an XSLT filter, dispatching to each file of several known types